 3.4.
 Glue the hemispheres onto the mounting disk as follows.
 Take the mounting disk that has been on ice until now.
 If needed, wipe it dry again.
 Glue each hemisphere in front of the agar block, cut side down.

 3.5.
-Ensure that the ventral side of the both hemispheres are touching the agar block.
+Ensure that the ventral side of each hemisphere is touching the agar block.
 The agar block provides additional support during cutting and is essential for even slices.
-Ensure that the dorsal sides of both hemispheres are facing the blade.
-When glued on the cut side, each hemisphere is oriented relative to the blade in a way that ensures transverse slices of dorsal hippocampus in situ (Figure 1B).
+Dorsal sides of each hemisphere should be facing the blade.
+When glued on the cut side, each hemisphere is oriented relative to the blade in a way that results in transverse slices of dorsal hippocampus in situ (Figure 1B).

 3.5.
 Submerge the disk with hemispheres into a cutting chamber containing ice-cold carbogenated NMDG-aCSF.